flowers-10/three-auto/README.md

 Give a ⭐️ if this project helped you!

-## Todo
+## Features
-- proxy config setting
+- support proxy config setting
-- update customer renderer pass
+- support customer compose renderer pass
-- support generate lowcode
+- support generate low code
+- support webGPU
-- support webgpu
+- support environment
+-

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_